InezHernandez/Final-Project-cs-381/README.md

 ## Introduction

-For this project, we are focusing on creating a simple Haskell calculator.
+For this project, we are focusing on creating a simple Haskell calculator that serves as the back bone for our cipher.
+When a user inputs an operation they will get back an ascii lowercase letter.
+Once thye have gathered enough charactes they will use our langauge to decode the message using a Caesar cipher.
 It will include all the standard operations addition, subtraction, multiplication, and division and this calculator will be named Scoop++.
 After some considerations, the programming paradigm that Scoop++ will be designed in is the functional paradigm.
 The stack-based paradigm would have also been a good option, but the functional paradigm also provided similar benefits and a bit more flexibility.

 ## Features